typedivision/dotfiles/README.md

 cp --parents .zprezto/modules/prompt/functions/prompt_damoekri_setup ~
 ```

-.o( here as well: add coreutils (sed, dircolors, etc.) and prefix g in .zshrc for macOS )
+.o( here as well: add coreutils and gnu-sed and prefix g (gsed, gdircolors) in .zshrc for macOS )
+.o( with zprezto, gcp is a git alias, uncomment git "Disable aliases" line in .zpreztorc to fix )

 ### 4. tmux and [plugins](https://github.com/tmux-plugins/tpm)
 ```